-Cost of sales was \$22,042,000 in fiscal 2013 or 79.8 percent of revenues compared to \$27,509,000 or 76.2 percent of revenues in fiscal 2012.
+Cost of sales was \$22,042,000 in the fiscal year ended April 30, 2013 or 79.8% of revenues compared to \$27,509,000 or 76.2% of revenues in the fiscal year ended April 30, 2012.
 Fluctuations in cost of sales as a percentage of revenues are not unusual, however, and can result from many factors, including rapid changes in the price of DRAMs, or changes in product mix possibly resulting from a large order or series of orders for a particular product or a change in customer mix.

-Engineering expense in fiscal 2013 was approximately \$715,000 versus approximately \$740,000 in fiscal 2012.
+Engineering expense in the fiscal year ended April 30, 2013 was approximately \$715,000 versus approximately \$740,000 in the fiscal year ended April 30, 2012.

-Research and development expense in fiscal 2013 was \$0.
-In fiscal 2012, the Company capitalized \$907,000 of research and development costs related to the XcelaSAN product.
-During the third quarter of fiscal 2012, the XcelaSAN product was available for general release and generated approximately \$8,000 of revenue, which was significantly lower than expected.
-The Company capitalized approximately \$1,480,000 of XcelaSAN research and development costs in fiscal 2011.
-The Company determined in fiscal 2012's third quarter based on the estimated future net realizable value for the expected periods of benefit that the carrying value of capitalized software development cost was impaired.
+Research and development expense in the fiscal year ended April 30, 2013 was \$0.
+In the fiscal year ended April 30, 2012, the Company capitalized \$907,000 of research and development costs related to the XcelaSAN product.
+During the third quarter of the fiscal year ended April 30, 2012, the XcelaSAN product was available for general release and generated approximately \$8,000 of revenue, which was significantly lower than expected.
+The Company capitalized approximately \$1,480,000 of XcelaSAN research and development costs in the fiscal year ended April 30, 2011.
+The Company determined in the fiscal year ended April 30, 2012's third quarter based on the estimated future net realizable value for the expected periods of benefit that the carrying value of capitalized software development cost was impaired.
 As such, approximately \$2,387,000 of capitalized software development cost was written off.

-Selling, general and administrative expenses were \$8,700,000 in fiscal 2013 versus \$12,324,000 in fiscal 2012.
-In fiscal 2013, there was \$0 of XcelaSAN selling expenses compared to approximately \$2,500,000 in the prior year.
-Fiscal 2013 selling expense includes approximately \$919,000 of expense related to the RAMDisk product.
+Selling, general and administrative expenses were \$8,700,000 in the fiscal year ended April 30, 2013 versus \$12,324,000 in the fiscal year ended April 30, 2012.
+In the fiscal year ended April 30, 2013, there was \$0 of XcelaSAN selling expenses compared to approximately \$2,500,000 in the prior year.
+Fiscal year ended April 30, 2013 selling expense includes approximately \$919,000 of expense related to the RAMDisk product.
 The overall reduction in expense was primarily the result of a reduction of employees and related benefit expenses.
-Stock-based compensation expense was recorded as a component of selling, general and administrative expense and totaled approximately \$231,000 in fiscal 2013, versus \$451,000 in fiscal 2012.
-In fiscal 2013, there were options granted to purchase 16,667 shares of the Company's Common Stock compared to option grants to purchase 48,000 shares in fiscal 2012.
-Intangible asset amortization is recorded as a component of selling, general and administrative expense and totaled approximately \$163,000 in fiscal 2013.
+Stock-based compensation expense was recorded as a component of selling, general and administrative expense and totaled approximately \$231,000 in the fiscal year ended April 30, 2013, versus \$451,000 in fiscal 2012.
+In the fiscal year ended April 30, 2013, there were options granted to purchase 41,667 shares of the Company's Common Stock compared to option grants to purchase 48,000 shares in the fiscal year ended April 30, 2012.
+Intangible asset amortization is recorded as a component of selling, general and administrative expense and totaled approximately \$164,000 in the fiscal year ended April 30, 2013 and the fiscal year ended April 30, 2012.

-Based on a combination of factors that occurred in the fourth quarter of fiscal 2013 including the operating results of the MMB business unit, management concluded that a goodwill impairment triggering event had occurred, and accordingly performed a testing of the carrying value of \$1,519,000 of goodwill for MMB.
+Based on a combination of factors that occurred in the fourth quarter of the fiscal year ended April 30, 2013 including the operating results of the MMB business unit, management concluded that a goodwill impairment triggering event had occurred, and accordingly performed a testing of the carrying value of \$1,519,000 of goodwill for MMB.
 After this testing, management concluded that the carrying value of the MMB business unit exceeded the fair value of this reporting unit.
 The implied fair value of the goodwill of the MMB business unit was calculated by allocating the fair values of substantially all of its individual assets, liabilities and identified intangible assets as if MMB business unit had been acquired in a business combination.
 As a result, the Company recorded a non-cash goodwill impairment charge of \$438,000.